LukeZGD/DDLC-LOVE/README.md

 This port is unofficial and is not affiliated with Team Salvato.
 Please support the official game.
 You can download Doki Doki Literature Club at: http://ddlc.moe

-This was intended to be only for 3DS systems, but it is now also working on other platforms that support LÖVE or LovePotion.
+This was intended to be only for 3DS systems, but it is also working on other platforms that support LÖVE or LovePotion.
 It will still have 2 screens, though.

 **Locations of save files:**